AntonieV/NodeRAD/README.md

 * Antonie Vietor (@AntonieV)

-This workflow is part of a bachelor thesis.
-The topic and the underlying model were developed by:
+This workflow is part of a [bachelor thesis](https://raw.githubusercontent.com/AntonieV/RADSeq/main/main.pdf) The topic and the underlying model were developed by:

 * Johannes Köster (@johanneskoester), https://koesterlab.github.io